okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

    Your browser redirects to the Authorize integration page in your Okta org.

 1. From the Authorize integration page, click **Install and Authorize**.
-1. Copy the client secret from the dialog and paste it into your service app or securely store it for later use.
+1. Copy the client secret from the dialog and securely store it for your integration test.
 1. Click **Done** to dismiss the dialog.
-1. On the integration details page, copy the Okta domain and client ID and paste it into  your service app or securely store it for later use.
+1. On the integration details page, copy the Okta domain and client ID and securely store it for your integration test.

 For testing purposes, use the Okta domain, client ID, and client secret obtained from your test integration to make an access token request, and subsequently an API request using the valid access token returned.
+See [Test your API service flow](#test-your-api-service-flow).

 ### Request an access token